-Create Queue operation creates a queue under the given account.
+Create Queue operation creates a queue in a storage account.

 Create Queue request may be constructed as follows.
 HTTPS is recommended.
 Replace myaccount with the name of your storage account:

 Emulated storage service URI